SCTE: An open-source Perl framework for testing equipment control and data acquisition: PROGRAM SUMMARY

 \item[{\em Subprograms used:}] Gnuplot 4.0 or higher

-\item[{\em Nature of the problem:}] Automation of experiments and data acquisition often requires expensive equipment and software.
+\item[{\em Nature of the problem:}] Automation of experiments and data acquisition often requires expensive equipment and in-house development of software applications.
 Nowadays personal computers and test equipment come with fast and easy-to-use communication ports.
-The vendors of such test equipment often supply application programs capable of controlling such devices, but these are very restricted in terms of what they are able perform.
-For instance, they are not capable of controlling more than one test equipment at a same time or to automate repetitive tasks. \sigla{SCTE} provides a way of using auxiliary equipment in order to automate experiment procedures at low cost in a free, and open source operational system.
+Instrument vendors often supply application programs capable of controlling such devices, but are very restricted in terms of functionalities.
+For instance, they are not capable of controlling more than one test equipment at a same time or to automate repetitive tasks.
+SCTE provides a way of using auxiliary equipment in order to automate experiment procedures at low cost using only free, and open-source operational system and libraries.